Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Before You Go To Canggu, Bali

-• Don’t forget to pack beach essentials!!
+• Don’t forget to pack beach essentials.
 Flip flops, a wide-brimmed travel hat, good sunscreen and mosquito repellent are necessary for your trip to Bali!

-• If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.
+• If you haven’t already obtained travel insurance, consider traveling protected with World Nomads.
+It may come in handy for lost luggage, cancelled flights or unexpected illness.

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com